szendejo/waves/blog/_posts/2020-07-29-StephanieZendejo.md

 ![Remove Example](https://i.imgur.com/tus7plB.gif)

-The overwrite and insert signatures contain a segment vector as an argument.
+The overwrite and insert signatures contain a **segment std::vector** as an argument.
 The segment vector is a collection of mutations that will be added to the changelog starting at the given index.
 > _insert(6, {44, 55, 66}) is the equivalent of inserting the following mutations to the changelog:_
 > _site at index 6 with a value of 44_
 > _site at index 7 with a value of 55_